kceder/HyperTube/README.md

 **Deviations relative to subject/eval form**
 - (42 omniauth works only in prod)
-- Consult the profile of any other user, ie see the profile picture and information.
-The email address however will remain private.
+- no way to consult the profile of any other user, ie see the profile picture and information.
---> I could not find how to do that.
-Is there a way to check another user's profile?
+-

 **TO DO**
 1) Test in prod all eval form, especially the omniauth
 2) Add the page to be able to check all other users' profiles
+3) add pierre to footer, just for the eval